Thursday, November 6, 2008

 Reasons for Using the SIF Data Model in Your Application

-The first, and probably most obvious comparison point between your application's data model and SIF, should be for completeness.
+If you are building or enhancing a software application for K-12 schools you may want to take a close look at the SIF Data Model for a few reasons, even if you do not immediately plan to build a SIF Agent.1.
+Ensuring Completeness The first, and probably most obvious comparison point between your application's data model and SIF, should be for completeness.
 When considering the full SIF Data Model, including all of its objects, elements and attributes you will notice that it has become, over time, fairly rich.
 This is especially true for the core objects that are most often used in the field (e.g. StudentPersonal, StaffPersonal, SchoolInfo, StudentSchoolEnrollment, StudentContact).

 2. Aligning to SIF for Interoperability Market demand from schools (SEA's and LEA's) is driving SIF adoption.
 However, even if your application implements a data model that is an exact copy of the SIF Data Model, you do not have an interoperable application.
 Interoperability requires the ability to interact with other applications over the SIF Infrastructure, according to the rules defined in the SIF Implementation Specification.
 Implementing an application data model that resembles the SIF Data Model, or that is easily mapped to the SIF Data Model, definitely puts you a step closer to interoperability via SIF.

-By using the information that is available in the SIF Certification Register, you can analyze the capabilities of other applications from which you wish to obtain data today, and to which you may wish to publish data.
+3. Relating to Other Software Systems By using the information that is available in the SIF Certification Register, you can analyze the capabilities of other applications from which you wish to obtain data today, and to which you may wish to publish data.
 Depending on your target market, you may wish to analyze specific applications or broad categories of applications to determine how your system may interoperate with other systems.
 I also highly recommend talking to your customers, or potential customers, about their specific needs when it comes to interoperability.
 Most technically savvy people within schools have at least heard of SIF, and many will have excellent ideas to share about how they wish their systems to work together.

-The vision behind SIF is to make data exchange easier for both the end-users in schools and software vendors.
+4. Decreasing the Level of Effort to Support Data Exchange The vision behind SIF is to make data exchange easier for both the end-users in schools and software vendors.
 While it is true there can be a relatively high learning curve in the beginning to implement SIF, over time the benefits of automated processes become evident.
 Depending on how you support your customers' data import/export needs, there is great potential for you as a software vendor to reduce the overall level of effort in managing data exchange processes.

 Education Management Systems is First SIF 2 Certified Food Services System